bhuwanadhikari/ZenCV-server/README.md

 ## Before You Start

 Create `data/user-profile/cv_variants.json` in the same format as [data/user-profile/cv_variants.example.json](/Users/bhuwan/Documents/projects/intellicv/intellicv-server/data/user-profile/cv_variants.example.json).
+You can give your already available CV PDFs to ChatGPT and ask it to generate a cv_variants in the same format as cv_variants.example.json.

 This file can contain multiple CV variants for the same candidate.
 Each variant can have its own: